sebastian-stubenvoll/dotfiles/README.md

 ![example_png](https://github.com/sebastian-stubenvoll/dotfiles/blob/main/tex_example.png?raw=true)
-A fair amount of tex features/mappings also translate to markdown files, specifically intended for the creation of presentations in Deckset.
+A fair amount of tex features/mappings also translate to markdown files, specifically intended for the creation of presentations in Deckset or *slides*.
 This even allows you to use your math related tex snippets in MathJax environments!

 Hotkeys with skhd: This includes a fair amount of yabai mappings but also other